bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 -
 -

-This page walks you through how to ...
+This page walks you through how to ... for products without variants.
+For products with variants, see [Variants](/...)instead.
 See the [GraphQL Storefront Playground](https://developer.bigcommerce.com/graphql-playground) for full schema documentation.

 ## Product Info